Master Your AI Spend: A Guide to Infron Usage Accounting

 Andrew Zheng

-The OneRouter API provides built-in Usage Accounting that allows you to track AI model usage without making additional API calls.
+The Infron API provides built-in Usage Accounting that allows you to track AI model usage without making additional API calls.
 This feature provides detailed information about token counts, costs, and caching status directly in your API responses.

 When enabled, the API will return detailed usage information including: